XML-Travelgate/xtg-content-articles-pub/docs/transportation/DSF/flights/avail.md

 The common part of an availability request is very straight forward.
-It only requires the destination/s, the travelling dates, the paxes and the indication of the trip type: one way trip or a round trip.
+It only requires the destination/s, the travelling dates, the paxes and the indication of the trip type.